terror26/Pokedex/README.md

 pokemon
 Pokemon evolution as well as the previous stages is shown in the app.
-Its a simple yet a powerful and handy app which one must have around to become the ULTIMATE POKEMON MASTER
+Its a simple yet a powerful and handy app which one must have around to become the ULTIMATE POKEMON MASTER ALAMOFIRE is used to get the details for all the pokemon